-Men diagnosed with DE typically have difficulty achieving orgasm and ejaculation.
+Men diagnosed with DE typically have difficulty reaching sexual climax and ejaculation.
 They may however experience both during some instances of self-masturbation, or manual, oral, vaginal or anal stimulation by a partner.

 Difficulty ejaculating may be experienced every time sex is attempted (generalized DE), or it may only occur in specific scenarios or with certain people (situational DE).
-Should you be diagnosed with delayed ejaculation, it may be life long or acquired.
+Should you be diagnosed with delayed ejaculation by a urologist or other healthcare provider, it may be lifelong or acquired.

 The second classification — acquired DE, occurs where despite having no difficulty ejaculating in the past, men begin to experience delays in ejaculating.

-There's no one cause of delayed ejaculation.
+There's no one psychological or physical cause of delayed ejaculation.
 It may stem from physical factors, psychological influences or pharmacologic effects.
 Other times, a combination of these factors can be to blame.

-Psychological causes of DE may include a fear of intimacy, pregnancy, hurting your partner, sexual orientation conflicts, or even the fear of abandonment.
+Psychological causes of DE may include a fear of intimacy, pregnancy, hurting your partner, sexual orientation conflicts, relationship problems, low self-esteem or even the fear of abandonment.

 It may also include performance anxiety, strong religious convictions that may cause sexual guilt, as well as depression.

 Physical conditions like diabetes, multiple sclerosis, spinal cord injury or hormone conditions could lead to difficulty ejaculating on time.

 Medications like antidepressants, SSRIs, antipsychotics, diuretics and alpha-blockers are another common cause of increasingly delayed ejaculation.